thekeatinglab/keating-lab-website/README.markdown

 Welcome!
 This guide helps you update the Keating Lab website (live at [https://keatinglab.com](https://keatinglab.com)) without needing technical skills.
 The site is hosted on Vercel and uses a file called `labData.json` to manage lab information, team details, publications, research projects, news, and more.
 Follow these simple steps to add or edit content using GitHub.

 ## Before You Start
-- You need to sign in the lab's GitHub account.
+- You need a GitHub account.
+If you don’t have one, sign up at [github.com](https://github.com).
+- Ask Om to add you as a collaborator to the private repository `keating-lab-website`.
+You’ll get an email invitation to join.
+- Use a computer with internet access.

 ## Steps to Update Content

 ### 1. Log into GitHub
-- Go to [github.com](https://github.com) and sign in with the lab's username and password.
+- Go to [github.com](https://github.com) and sign in with your username and password.

 ### 2. Find the Repository
 - In the search bar at the top, type `keating-lab-website` and press Enter.